 - communication skills, including a demonstrated command of the English language, both written and oral

-When evaluating academic performance, the applicant’s grade point average, performance in prerequisite courses, number of college credits completed, degree status and GRE (Graduate Record Exam) / MAT (Miller Analogies Test) scores are taken into consideration.
+When evaluating academic performance, the applicant’s overall grade point average, the grade point average of the last 60 hours of academic coursework, performance in prerequisite courses, number of college credits completed and degree status are taken into consideration.

-Individuals successfully meeting the required admissions selection criteria may receive an invitation to visit our campus for an interview, which provides further insight into the applicant’s character and motivation, and allows an applicant the opportunity to interview one-on-one with a faculty member, meet with an Admissions staff member to discuss his or her application and tour our campus with students.
+Individuals successfully meeting the required admissions selection criteria may receive an invitation to interview, which provides further insight into the applicant’s character and motivation, and allows an applicant the opportunity to interview one-on-one with a faculty member and meet with an Admissions staff member to discuss his or her application.
+The applicant is given the option to tour our campus with students/admissions staff.

-The interview should be conducted in a two tier process.
-The first consisting of an interview conducted by a CER faculty member, preferably from the Occupational Therapy Department.
+The interview should be conducted in a two-tier process.
+The first consisting of an interview conducted by a CHER faculty member, preferably from the Occupational Therapy Department.
 The faculty will follow a standard interview questionnaire which includes questions to assess the applicant's apparent motivation, career awareness, personal characteristics and communication skills.
-The faculty interviewer should not have access to the candidate's file, thus allowing the interviewer to pursue the objectives of the interview, without prejudice.
+During the interview, the faculty will not have access to the candidate's file, thus minimizing potential bias and allowing the interviewer to holistically assess the candidate.
 The faculty interviewer will submit an individual interview summary report to the Admissions Committee.

 NOTIFICATION OF ACCEPTANCE AND MATRICULATION FEE